What we know about CBS’s upcoming streaming service for sports

 That move was a long time coming.
 A profile on ESPN published by Bloomberg this spring noted that ESPN had lost more than 12 million subscribers since 2011, largely due to cord cutting.
 But the company seemed to still be focused on propping up the cable bundle, the report explained.
 It was doubling down on investments in technology to make ESPN better for cable customers — like integrations with TV remotes to pull up ESPN channels and content, new tech for SportsCenter anchors, a personalized app for cable customers and much more.

-Meanwhile, ESPN’s forays into streaming had been more modest – it offers its channel and content through streaming services like Sling TV, Hulu, DirecTV Now, and YouTube TV, for example.
-It chose not go direct-to-consumer because the economics don’t work.
+Meanwhile, ESPN’s forays into streaming had been more modest.
+It offers its channel and content through streaming services like Sling TV, Hulu, DirecTV Now and YouTube TV, for example.
+It chose not to go direct-to-consumer because the economics don’t work.
 As Bloomberg pointed out, an entire season of Games of Thrones costs less than what ESPN pays to air a single Monday Night Football game.

 But things are changing now.
 Disney said today it will launch an ESPN video streaming service next year, including MLB, NHL and MLS content.
 It will do the same for Disney in 2019, and will pull its movies from Netflix.

 The high cost of sports programming could be an issue for CBS, too.
-But CBS believes it has strong position to negotiate for rights, especially with the NFL, which Moonves described as ” a big supporter of broadcast television.”
+But CBS believes it has a strong position to negotiate for rights, especially with the NFL, which Moonves described as “a big supporter of broadcast television.”

-However, CBS’ competitors today aren’t limited to Fox or ESPN, when it comes to sports.
+However, CBS’s competitors today aren’t limited to Fox or ESPN when it comes to sports.

 Consumers today have a growing number of options for over-the-top access to sports programming and live games.
-Twitter, for example, has made deals to live-stream MLB games, WNBA, the PGA Tour, and others from smaller sports leagues.
-Facebook and the MLB partnered up this year to bring 20 regular season games to the social network.
+Twitter, for example, has made deals to live-stream MLB games, WNBA, the PGA Tour and others from smaller sports leagues.
+Facebook and the MLB partnered this year to bring 20 regular-season games to the social network.
 And Amazon scored NFL Thursday Night Football.

-When ESPN’s Monday Night Football deal expires in 2021, it will interesting to see what the NFL chooses to do at that point, given ESPN’s current struggles, the new entry of sports streaming services, and the potential to roll out to other platforms like Amazon, Twitter, or Facebook.
+When ESPN’s Monday Night Football deal expires in 2021, it will be interesting to see what the NFL chooses to do at that point, given ESPN’s current struggles, the new entry of sports streaming services and the potential to roll out to other platforms like Amazon, Twitter or Facebook.

 CBS said it plans to launch its streaming sports service this year.